nazimcanislam/fast-prime-finder/README.md

 ## Compile & Run Program

-Compile the executable in the 'bin' folder with the 'compile' command in the Makefile.
+Compile the executable in the 'bin' folder with the 'release' command in the Makefile.

 ```bash
 make release